garritfra/garrit.xyz/content/posts/2022-11-11-cursed-user-agents.md

 ---
 title: Cursed User-Agents
 date: "2022-11-11"
-tags: "note, 100DaysToOffload, web, tech"
+tags: "note, 100DaysToOffload, web, tech, rant"
 ---

 > **Warning**: This is a rather ranty post.
 I just needed a place to dump my emotions about this topic.
 Please take it with a grain of salt. :)